Skip to content

 Each emotional state has a distinct visual language.

-Emotion Visual Respresentation Signal
+Emotion Visual Respresentation BPM Range

 References projects, research papers, expos, performances etc